servalproject/batphone/CURRENT-RELEASE.md

 Serval Mesh is an app for [Android 2.2 “Froyo”][] and above.
 It provides free, secure phone-to-phone voice calling, SMS and file sharing over WiFi, without the need for a SIM card or a commercial mobile telephone carrier.
-In other words, it lets your Android phone communicate with other Android phones running Serval Mesh within WiFi range.
+In other words, it lets your Android phone call other Android phones running Serval Mesh within WiFi range.

 Warnings
 --------